Samuel1698/fakeViewport/README.md

 Execute it with `python3 protect.py` or `python3 /usr/local/bin/protect.py`

 The code assumes that you're using an UNVR.
 If you aren't, change any instance of 'Live View | UNVR' with whatever page title your Live View page shows.
 It might be 'Live View | UDM Pro' or something along those lines.
+Note that the Thin Client I'm using only has DisplayPort outputs.